"It's not you, it's me."

 So those issues also forced my hand to expand and diversify away from my 99% focus on Infusionsoft.

-Now, 20 months later—after months of speculation—I'm publicly confirming the rumors that, yes, I have mostly made the switch to HubSpot from Infusionsoft.
+So, after months of speculation, I publicly confirmed the rumors that, yes, I have mostly made the switch to HubSpot from Infusionsoft.

 I say "mostly" for a couple of simple reasons:

-- It's hard to move 8 years of CRM, email marketing, and E-commerce along with 700+ posts, and 200+ webpages and landing pages!
+- It's hard to move 10 years of CRM, email marketing, and E-commerce along with 700+ posts, and 200+ webpages and landing pages...but I did it and I'm glad I made the switch when it comes to HubSpot vs. Wordpress.

 To make it easier to review I created a Google Sheet and embedded it below.